plangdon/HacksterAlexa/README.md

 #Resources for creating your skills

-You need to have/create 2 types Amazon Accounts: https://developer.amazon.com/ - Amazon Developer Account for Configuring your Alexa Skills http://aws.amazon.com/ - Amazon Web Services Account for back end services
+###You need to have/create 2 types Amazon Accounts:
+-https://developer.amazon.com/ - Amazon Developer Account for Configuring your Alexa Skills -http://aws.amazon.com/ - Amazon Web Services Account for back end services

 ###GitHub link for Examples: